Rana Daggubati: Personal life and public image

-Rana have signed endorsement deal with Ubon in 2020 and with CEAT in 2021.
+Rana have signed endorsement deal with Upon in 2020 and with CEAT in 2021.
 In addition, he has been the brand ambassador of Telugu Titans in the Pro Kabaddi League.
 On 1 June 2021, Sony Pictures Networks India have launched the sports channel Sony Ten 4, for which Rana was signed as the brand ambassador and promoter.
+In March 2025, an FIR was filed against him for the alleged promotion of betting apps and platforms.